thoughtcroft/thoughtcroft.github.io/_posts/2008-08-27-is-that-file-open.md

 ---

-If you ever need to determine if a file is already open before you attempt to do something with it in VBA, you will discover a blistering array of code segments on the interweb which all seem to share the characteristic that: **they fail to work as advertised**.
+If you ever need to determine if a file is already open before you attempt to do something with it in VBA, you will discover a bewildering array of code segments on the interweb which all seem to share the characteristic that: **they fail to work as advertised**.